3 Stocks Under $3 Insiders Are Aggressively Buying - Benzinga

-The Nasdaq Composite dropped by more than 400 points on Friday.
+The Federal Open Market Committee opted to raise fed funds rates by 0.75% on Wednesday to a new target range of between 1.5% and 1.75%.
 Investors, meanwhile, focused on some notable insider trades.

 When insiders purchase or sell shares, it indicates their confidence or concern around the company's prospects.
 Investors and traders interested in penny stocks can consider this a factor in their overall investment or trading decision.